toucansites/try-o-template-demo/contents/posts/change-footer/index.md

 ---

-This guide ensures you can easily customize and manage your footer content in **Try-O-Theme**.
+This guide ensures you can easily customize and manage your footer content in **Try-O-Template**.